vocalpy/vak/README.md

 We developed `vak` to benchmark a neural network model we call [`tweetynet`](https://github.com/yardencsGitHub/tweetynet).
 Please see the eLife article here: https://elifesciences.org/articles/63853

+For more background on animal acoustic communication and deep learning, and how these intersect with related fields like computational ethology and neuroscience, please see the ["About"](#About) section below.

 ### Installation
 Short version: